Olodaterol and tiotropium

 What is olodaterol and tiotropium?

-Olodaterol and tiotropium is a combination medicine used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
-Olodaterol and tiotropium will not treat a bronchospasm attack that has already begun.
+Olodaterol and tiotropium is a combination medicine used to prevent airflow obstruction and reduce flare-ups in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Olodaterol and tiotropium may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to olodaterol, tiotropium, or ipratropium (Atrovent, Combivent, DuoNeb).
-Olodaterol and tiotropium is for use only in people with COPD and should not be used to treat asthma.
+You should not use this medicine if you are allergic to olodaterol, tiotropium, or ipratropium.

 a thyroid disorder;